Lightlike and ideal tetrahedra

 Using the identification of the boundary $\partial_\infty \Y_\Lambda$ with the complex projective line $\bbC_\Lambda\rmP^1$ from \eqref{eq:cproj}, one can parametrize the endpoints as $y_\pm= v_\pm\cdot v_\pm^\dag$ with

 A direct computation then shows that \eqref{eq:2ptgoedspl} is satisfied for the projective matrices

 for $a\neq -1$ and $a\neq 1$, respectively. \end{proof}

-It is shown in \cite[Proposition 2]{Da2}, see also the remark after \cite[Proposition 3]{Da2}, that this result extends to triples of points in $\partial_\infty \Y_\Lambda$, provided that they are pairwise connected by spacelike geodesics.
+It is shown in \cite[Proposition 2]{Da2}, see also the remark after \cite[Proposition 3]{Da2}, that this result extends to triples of points in $\partial_\infty \Y_\Lambda$, provided that they are contained in a common spacelike plane.
 In this case one can take the three reference points $v_1=\infty,v_2=0,v_3=1$ in \eqref{eq:refvecs}.